Five ways to increase your income

 The bad news is that the welfare state is very much geared towards helping certain groups more than others.
 So, if you're single, childless, healthy and working, then you're pretty much on your own.
 However, if you have children, care for elderly or disabled relatives, have health problems yourself, or are out of work, then the welfare state becomes your safety net.

-Then again, the number and range of benefits on offer is simply staggering, so you need an expert guide to get through this maze.
+Then again, the number and range of benefits on offer can be a bit bewildering, so you need an expert guide to get through this maze.
 I'm a big fan of the free, independent advice website EntitledTo, or you can try the official Benefit Enquiry Line on (freephone) 0800 88 22 00.
+Remember though that the benefits system as we know it is set to undergo a pretty radical shake-up, starting with the changes to Child Benefit.

 3. Pay less tax